fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/using_the_api.md

   "req": "abcd"
 }
 ```
-Would get the second page of the previous request.
+You would get the second page of the previous request.

 #### Body (JSON)
-Below is an example body for the `/v1/awards/?page=1&limit=200` POST request.
-The API expects the content in JSON format, so the requests's content-type header should be set to `application/json`.
+The following is an example body for the `/v1/awards/?page=1&limit=200` POST request.
+The API expects the content in JSON format, so the request's content-type header should be set to `application/json`.

 ```
 {